What is an Interest Group?

 Interest Groups are approved by the CTSA Board of Directors, whose criteria for approval will be three-fold: a critical mass of scholars dedicated to a particular theological interest, the absence of redundancy with respect to current convention structures, and the availability of convention space.
 In most cases, a critical mass of scholars will number 8-10 persons.
 A smaller number of persons may constitute an Interest Group if the Board judges their interest to contribute to the Society in a special way.

-A proposal for an Interest Group may be submitted at any time and should be directed to the current President-Elect of the Society, who will present the proposal to the Board at its next scheduled meeting, either in October or June.
+A proposal for an Interest Group may be submitted at any time and should be directed to the current President-Elect of the Society, who will present the proposal to the Board at the October Board Meeting (submission deadline date is October 5).
 The proposal should include three items: 1. an explanation of the significance of the Group’s topic or focus, and the Group’s potential contribution to Catholic theological scholarship (200-500 words); 2. a listing of CTSA members who have identified themselves to the coordinator as interested participants in the Group; and 3. provide a detailed plan for the three years.

 Coordinating an Interest Group